What If I'm In an Accident While Driving for Uber or Lyft?

 When Did the Rideshare Accident Occur?

-This factor is important in the wake of any car accident involving a rideshare vehicle, because it determines whether the rideshare company's policy is in effect and if so, what car insurance coverage applies.
+This factor is important after a car accident involving a rideshare vehicle, because it determines whether the rideshare company's policy is in effect and if so, what car insurance coverage applies.
 Generally speaking, there are three phases at play.

 In phase one, the rideshare app is off.
 During this time, the rideshare driver's personal car insurance policy will apply to any accident the rideshare driver is involved in.

 In phase two, the rideshare driver is on the rideshare app, but is waiting for a passenger to request a ride.
-The rideshare company's policy will provide third-party liability protection up to what's required under applicable state law.
-These typically add up to:
+The rideshare company's policy will provide third-party liability car insurance protection up to what's required under applicable state law.

 One thing to keep in mind is that this is third-party liability coverage.
 That means it does not cover the rideshare driver's own car accident injuries or vehicle damage.
 Also, this coverage only goes into effect if the rideshare driver's personal car insurance policy does not apply or is insufficient.
 Learn more about different types of car insurance coverage.